 - What endianness are modern PowerPC / POWER CPUs, including POWER9?

-- Fact: All POWER Architecture processors, with the exception of the POWER4 and POWER5, support both big and little endian modes.
-This dates back to the 1990s, where AIX and Linux were exclusively big endian and Windows NT (yes, Windows NT) ran on PowerPC in little endian mode.
+- Fact: All POWER Architecture processors since POWER3 support both big and little endian modes.
+This is because the PowerPC ISA defines an endian-switch bit in a processor control register (MSR), and all POWER processors since POWER3 implement the PowerPC ISA.
+The PowerPC ISA dates back to the 1990s, where AIX and Linux were exclusively big endian and Windows NT (yes, Windows NT) ran on PowerPC in little endian mode.
 Most POWER hardware, and most PowerPC computers, historically had firmware that only supported big endian mode.
+Reports are that POWER4 and POWER5 chips do not support setting the MSR because no firmware supports this mode, but I have no citation to confirm nor deny this.
+(My IBM POWER hardware starts at POWER6.)
 This has changed with POWER8, and now modern computers support both.
 POWER8 and POWER9 can run in either endian, though they still default to big endian during initial bootup (and the firmware services are still in big endian, requiring a byteswap for little endian OSes).

 - Isn’t Linux only being developed for PowerPC on little endian now?

 - Fact: The Linux kernel supports both endians equally.

 - Didn’t Debian drop support for big endian PowerPC with Jessie?

 - Fact: Debian still “actively supports” big endian 64-bit PowerPC; it is not a release architecture because it does not have enough dedicated maintainers.
 The port is still fully functional and is kept up to date.